BDC Hamburger Icon

 2. It sets expectations and minimizes employee absences.

 By creating a defined attendance policy, you can hold employees accountable and reduce problems within your business.
 It’s also just good business practice.
-By being transparent about employee attendance, lateness and other time and attendance protocols, you’re getting ahead of problems and setting important standards early on.
+Be transparent about employee attendance, lateness, and other time and attendance protocols.
+This way, you’re getting ahead of problems and setting important standards early on.
 Additionally, the policy tells employees how and who to notify if they are going to be tardy or absent.
 Then you can find the appropriate coverage before it becomes a problem.

 3. It can improve productivity.

 In the age of remote work, attendance policies can be essential for holding employees and managers accountable for productivity.
-In your policy, include a section addressing remote work expectations.
-Outline when employees should be online and for how long as well as any other considerations related to staying productive from home.
+In your policy, include a section that addresses remote work expectations.
+Outline when employees should be online and for how long, as well as any other considerations related to staying productive from home.

-As you implement these policies, consider other ways you can encourage your employees to be more productive, such as creating a positive work environment, automating the more menial tasks that eat up time and listening to employee feedback.
+As you implement these policies, consider other ways you can encourage your employees to be more productive.
+For example, by creating a positive work environment, automating the more menial tasks that eat up time and listening to employee feedback.

 Did You Know?Did you know

-Creating a safe and healthy workplace and offering employee wellness benefits can help prevent employee absenteeism.
+Creating a safe and healthy workplace and offering employee wellness benefits can help prevent employee absenteeism in the workplace.

 How to write an attendance policy

 Writing a good attendance policy starts with evaluating your organization’s culture and needs.
 Consider your employees and the type of business environment you’ve created.
-By defining your overall culture, you can make better decisions as you flesh out a full-fledged attendance policy.
+By defining your overall company culture, you can make better decisions as you flesh out a full-fledged attendance policy.
 Follow these steps to ensure your policy is comprehensive and effective.
+[Read related article: Creating a Strong Company Culture]

 1. Create relevant definitions.

-Start by defining the following terms relative to your business’s situation: tardiness, unexcused absence, excused absence, sick leave and paid time off.
+Start by defining the following terms relative to your business’s situation: tardiness, unexcused and excused absences, sick leave, and paid time off.
 For example, tardiness could mean clocking in more than 10 minutes late.

 2. Create employee protocols.